tremor-rs/tremor-www/rfc/accepted/0021-stream-processors.md

                    └─────────────────────────┘
 ```

 Framing stream processors take streaming data and subdivide it into framed package data.
 The result can be treated as packet data or subdivided as stream data.
 This stream processor is required to transition from one model to another.
 Still, they only work in the inbound direction - they have an analogous 'framing' packet processor on the outbound side.
-An example here would be the `separate` processor splitting a stream into evens delimited by newlines, or the `length-prefix` processor that reads the length of the framed event and extracts as many bytes.
+An example here would be the `separate` processor splitting a stream into events delimited by newlines, or the `length-prefix` processor that reads the length of the framed event and extracts as many bytes.

 ### changes to codecs